grimmelm/ctech404/ctech401/module_4/e8_project_tax_computation/exercise_specs.md

 # Instructional Requirements
 ## Key Technical Outcome
 Test the comprehension of most topics covered in this course:
-1.I/O
+1. I/O
-2.Branching with if/else statements and nested if/else statements
+2. Branching with if/else statements and nested if/else statements
-3.comparison operators
+3. comparison operators
-4.data types and type conversion
+4. data types and type conversion
-5.expressions
+5. expressions

 ## Exercise Context